What we treat

 Our objective is to bring the patient into our family and follow them throughout their life to ensure their teeth and gums remain healthy.
-To ensure this, the collaboration between dental hygienist and patient is key.
-The hygienist is responsible for preventing the creation of cavities and periodontal diseases, educating the patient regarding the necessary precautions for oral health and where possible, using non-surgical means to treat periodontal diseases.
-The patient has the crucial task of implementing the hygiene strategy suggested by the dental hygienist on a daily basis at home.
+To ensure this, the collaboration between dental hygienist and patient is a key facture.
+The hygienist is responsible for preventing the creation of caries and periodontal diseases, educating the patient regarding the necessary precautions for oral health and where possible, using non-surgical means to treat periodontal diseases.
+Patients need to follow the dental hygienist’s appropriate advice about the challenging task of at home maintenance.

-In line with the initial treatment framework, the quality of the collaboration and any risk factors for the patient (smoking, sugar-rich diet), the dental hygienist creates a personalised appointment schedule (every 3-6-12 months) for regular checkups on the oral health of the patient, preventing new problems and identifying any diseases early.
+In line with the initial treatment plan, how well the patient collaborates and any risk factors for the patient (smoking, sugar-rich diet), the dental hygienist creates a personalised appointment schedule (every 3-6-12 months) for regular checkups, preventing new problems and identifying any diseases early.

 To find out more

 Prevention is divided into primary, secondary and tertiary categories.
-Primary prevention tackles the risk factors, preventing the onset of the most common diseases to afflict the oral cavity (cavities and periodontal diseases).
-Secondary prevention halts the progression of the disease.
+Primary prevention tackles the risk factors, preventing the onset of the most common diseases that afflict the oral cavity (caries and periodontal diseases).
+Secondary prevention stops the progression of the disease.
 Tertiary prevention limits and repairs the damage.